How to Write a Cover Letter: Step-by-Step

 What makes a good cover letter?
 As you will soon discover, the answer varies from one situation to the next.
-In the guide that follows, you’ll gain important insight into writing a good cover letter – the kind that gives you the best chance of landing what might just be the interview of a lifetime.
-Let’s get started.
+In the guide that follows, you’ll gain important insight regarding how to write a cover letter, a good cover letter – the kind that gives you the best chance of landing what might just be the interview of a lifetime.
+Let’s get started:

 Dos and Don’ts of Cover Letters

-Before you get started, it’s a good idea to have some idea of the do’s and don’ts of cover letters.
+When learning how to write a cover letter, it’s a good idea to have some idea of the do’s and don’ts.
 Keep these important rules in mind as you formulate your own cover letter.
 With some care and attention on your part, your own cover letter will be sure to impress.

 - Never send out a resume without a cover letter

 - Write a first paragraph designed to grab the reader’s attention

 - Don’t forget to write your cover letter to a named individual

 - Send an original cover letter to every potential employer

 - Tailor different cover letters to different employers

 - Take your time when writing cover letters